yubik-studio/yubik-studio.github.io/README.md

 ### Andrew Milne
 Welcome to yubik.com, the home website for  **Andrew Milne.**  Inventor, engineer, author and consultant.
 Discovery through creation is a central theme in my work.

-We improve our knowledge of Nature by creating things, including algorithms that express our knowledge in an abstract way.
+I believe that we improve our knowledge of Nature by creating things, including algorithms that express our knowledge in abstract ways.
 Even to share a thought is to create an impression in someone’s mind.

 ### Let's work on something together!

-Most of my time these days is spent on writing projects, but R&D collaboration is always welcome, as is educational and commercial work.
-Here are some links to start with:
+Most of my time these days is spent on writing projects, but to work with others is always rewarding.
+Here are some places we might start:

   - **[Andrew Milne on Google Scholar](https://scholar.google.com/citations?hl=en&user=MUcNd5cAAAAJ)** (20+ patents and publications, 400+ citations).  **Read my original work** in algorithmic and software engineering.
 We can build on these ideas.
   - **[Andrew Milne on LinkedIn](https://www.linkedin.com/in/yubik/)** (practical accomplishments at 1QBit, CME Group, Sony, CBC and other great places).  **Take advantage of my experience.**  Remember that for every success there are hundreds of failures and wrong turnings, which no one puts on their resume or brags about online. **Avoid failure** by reviewing your plans with someone who has been there.
-  - **[Andrew Milne on Substack](https://milnea.substack.com).** Original essays, commentary, pictures, poetry and excerpts from larger works in progress, published every few weeks or so.  **Let's compare our thoughts.** Subscriptions are free, and you don't have to subscribe to read the latest articles, like [Anger against war](https://open.substack.com/pub/milnea/p/anger-against-war), or classics like [How we invented the Helios Match Engine for the New York Mercantile Exchange](https://open.substack.com/pub/milnea/p/how-we-invented-the-helios-match).
+  - **[Andrew Milne on Substack](https://milnea.substack.com).** Original essays, commentary, pictures, poetry and excerpts from larger works in progress, published every few weeks or so.  **Let's compare our thoughts.** Subscriptions are free, and you don't have to subscribe to read the latest articles, like [Anger against war](https://open.substack.com/pub/milnea/p/anger-against-war), or classic retrospectives like [How we invented the Helios Match Engine for the New York Mercantile Exchange](https://open.substack.com/pub/milnea/p/how-we-invented-the-helios-match).
   - **[Drawing Legs on a Snake](https://drawinglegsonasnake.substack.com).** Join a collaborative writing project led by myself and former colleagues from 1QBit.
 Our goal is to create a resource for people who want to start a Sun Tzu Reading Project in their own organizations.
 We look for ways to apply *The Art of War* and other classic texts to modern conflicts in business and politics.
 New readers and writers are welcome.
 I  host the project on Substack, along with the [yubik.com strategic engineering newsletter](https://yubik.substack.com).
   - **[Andrew Milne on ResearchGate](https://www.researchgate.net/profile/Andrew-Milne-4).** Download some of my unpublished research notes.
 There are many techniques just waiting to be applied, such as using Fourier analysis to estimate Power Usage Efficiency (PUE) at a data center.
 ResearchGate requires a login now, but it's still free.
   - **[Just ask!](mailto:andrew@yubik.com)** Send me an e-mail.
 A lot of my work has not been published, and most of my NDA’s and non-competes have expired.

-### I can help you on a wide range of projects.

-Think of me for analysis, product planning, technical due diligence and other early-stage work.
-An investment here can save you significant time and money down the road.

-**I am available on contract at market rates.** You won't have to pay a Director of Engineering rate for short term help with data gathering or technical writing.
+For commercial work,  **I am available on contract at market rates.** You won't have to pay a Director of Engineering rate for short term help with data gathering or technical writing.
 Same thing for coaching and learning assistance in math, physics and computing science (all levels), or with anything else you see on my resume.
-If necessary, I can help you assemble a larger team and assist with introductions and fund-raising.

 My core skills are in applied science, but my core values are in rational inquiry and respect for evidence and logic.
 I'm open to any kind of work that puts these to good use.